JFRashu/CPU-Scheduling-Simulator/README.md

 - Md.
 Tasnimur Rahman : Implemented Round Robin algorithm.

 Novel Algorithm:
-- Implementation and Debugging: Md.
+- Implementation and Debugging: Jointly by  Md.
 Tasnimur Rahman and Jannatul Farzana Rashumoni
 - Concept and Design: All team members

 The novel algorithm was a collective effort, with the core idea being developed by all team members through collaborative discussions and brainstorming sessions.